pearcej/complex/_sources/CellularAutomatons/ImplementingCAs.rst

 Implementing CAs
 ----------------

-To generate the figures in this chapter, I wrote a Python class called ``Cell1D`` that represents a 1-D cellular automaton, and a class called ``Cell1DViewer`` that plots the results.
+To generate the figures in this chapter, we will use a Python class called ``Cell1D`` that represents a 1-D cellular automaton, and a class called ``Cell1DViewer`` that plots the results.
 Both are defined in ``Cell1D.py`` in the repository for this book.

-To store the state of the CA, I use a NumPy array with one column for each cell and one row for each time step.
+To store the state of the CA, we will use a NumPy array with one column for each cell and one row for each time step.

-To explain how my implementation works, I’ll start with a CA that computes the parity of the cells in each neighborhood.
+To explain how this implementation works, we’ll start with a CA that computes the parity of the cells in each neighborhood.
 The “parity” of a number is 0 if the number is even and 1 if it is odd.

-I use the NumPy function ``zeros`` to create an array of zeros, then put a 1 in the middle of the first row.
+We use the NumPy function ``zeros`` to create an array of zeros, then put a 1 in the middle of the first row.

 ::